Serbia's Dairy Industry: An In-Depth Overview

 Milk Processing and Cheese Production

-The country processes about 1.2 billion liters of milk annually.
-Serbia is particularly recognized for its cheese production, generating approximately 80,000 tons each year.
-Serbian cheese is celebrated for its quality and diversity, maintaining a strong presence in both domestic and international markets.
+The nation processes about 1.2 billion liters of milk annually, with cheese production being a hallmark of the industry.
+Approximately 80,000 tons of cheese are produced each year, renowned for their quality and diversity.
+Such products maintain a robust presence in both domestic and international markets.

 Milk Powder and Whey Production